 Grooming needs

 Despite its short coat, your Cane Corso will shed.
-The coat can also grow thicker in colder climates.
-The dog’s coat needs weekly brushing.
+The coat can also grow thicker in colder climates, and it needs weekly brushing.

 As with any pup, check its eyes, ears, and teeth.
 Trim its nails monthly.
-Make sure you use dog-friendly hygiene products as well.
+Use dog-friendly hygiene products as well.

 Exercise needs